Admiralty Interview Board: Day one

-Candidates arrive at around midday - the majority of day one is based around acquainting them with the assessments to be completed the following day, completing the fitness test, and providing an opportunity for the syndicates to bond as a team.
+Candidates arrived at around midday - the majority of day one was based around acquainting them with the assessments to be completed the following day, completing the fitness test, and providing an opportunity for the syndicates to bond as a team.

-Candidates are presented with a sample Planning Exercise, a significantly simpler version of the exercise that they will complete subsequently.
-After being briefed on this they are conducted to the gymnasium where they will be briefed on the Practical Leadership Tasks; practical techniques, equipment familiarisation, and health and safety issues.
+Candidates were presented with a sample Planning Exercise, a significantly simpler version of the exercise that they will complete subsequently.
+After being briefed on this they were conducted to the gymnasium where they will be briefed on the Practical Leadership Tasks; practical techniques, equipment familiarisation, and health and safety issues.

-The day concludes with a fitness assessment, consisting of a 1.5 mile run.
-In addition to meeting the prescribed time requirements, candidates must show motivation and determination.
-The result of the run is not given until the final feedback session, and candidates must meet the required times in order to be selected.
+The day concluded with a fitness assessment, consisting of a 1.5 mile run.
+In addition to meeting the prescribed time requirements, candidates were required to show motivation and determination.
+The result of the run was not given until the final feedback session, and candidates had to meet the required times in order to be selected.

-Finally, candidates have free time during the evening and are encourage to practice the techniques for the PLTs and bond with their syndicate in order to stand the best chance the following day.
+Finally, candidates had free time during the evening and were encourage to practice the techniques for the PLTs and bond with their syndicate in order to stand the best chance the following day.

 Day two

-The second day is assessed by the board president and staff through observation and interview.
+The second day was assessed by the board president and staff through observation and interview.

-The syndicate completes a leaderless exercise in the gym, before each candidate will lead a Practical Leadership Task.
-Syndicates attempt tasks selected from a range of scenarios: i.e. load carries across chasms or pools using supplied equipment.
+The syndicate completed a leaderless exercise in the gym, before each candidate would lead a Practical Leadership Task.
+Syndicates attempted tasks selected from a range of scenarios: i.e. load carries across chasms or pools using supplied equipment.

-The assessed planning exercise is undertaken under assessed conditions.
-The syndicate is given a short period to study the scenario, a problem is then introduced which must be overcome.
-Candidates discuss possible courses of action as a group, presenting a group plan to the Board.
-Each candidate is then questioned on the scenario and the group plan.
-After this each candidate types up a brief of their own individual plan, and presents this on their own to the board.
+The assessed planning exercise was undertaken under assessed conditions.
+The syndicate was given a short period to study the scenario, a problem is then introduced which must be overcome.
+Candidates discussed possible courses of action as a group, presenting a group plan to the Board.
+Each candidate was then questioned on the scenario and the group plan.
+After this each candidate typed up a brief of their own individual plan, and presented this on their own to the board.

-The final tasks are the interview and psychometric tests.
-Here, over a period of thirty minutes, candidates are interviewed about their past achievements, experiences of difficulty overcome, and questioned as to their motivations in joining the Naval Service - naval knowledge is now generally assessed during the sift stage.
-Interleaved with the interviews are assessments of abstract, numerical and verbal reasoning.
+The final tasks were the interview and undertook psychometric tests.
+Here, over a period of thirty minutes, candidates were interviewed about their past achievements, experiences of difficulty overcome, and questioned as to their motivations in joining the Naval Service.
+Interleaved with the interviews were assessments of abstract, numerical and verbal reasoning.

+Current format

+Due to limitations imposed during the 2020 Covid-19 pandemic, the AIB process has moved to a virtual format.
+The first stage sifts candidates using eight asymmetric interview questions, with the candidate recording a two-minute answer to each question; if successful, small groups of candidates undertake a virtual leadership exercise conducted over a video conference call.
+Fitness is not assessed as an element of the AIB.

+These arrangements remain in place as of Autumn 2025.